DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 **Input**: Working implementation of core use cases from Phase 2
 **Output**: Refined and optimized application with improved quality and performance

+> **Phase Summary**: Focus on component-level refinement using Cursor Agent, refactor code for quality and performance, keep documentation updated, and gather feedback for the next iteration cycle.

 ### Process Steps:

 1. **Component-Level Refinement**